Morwenn/vergesort/readme.md

 These benchmarks have been compiled with MinGW g++ 6.1.0 `-std=c++1z -O2 -march=native`.

-You can also find [more benchmarks](https://github.com/Morwenn/vergesort/blob/master/fallbacks.md) with additional information, where I compared several sorting algorithms against vergesort when using them as fallback algorithms.
-These benchmarks are more interesting to see what vergesort has been designed to achieve.
+You can also find [more benchmarks](https://github.com/Morwenn/vergesort/blob/master/fallbacks.md) with additional information, where I compare several sorting algorithms against vergesort when using them as fallback algorithms.
+These benchmarks are more interesting to understand what vergesort has been designed to achieve.

 ### Structure of the project